CVE-2015-7281

 01 // Technical Summary

-ReadyNet WRT300N-DD routers with firmware 1.0.26 are vulnerable to a Cross-Site Request Forgery (CSRF) attack, allowing attackers to remotely hijack user sessions.
-This vulnerability enables attackers to execute unauthorized actions on the router, potentially leading to complete device compromise and network access.
-Successful exploitation can result in sensitive information disclosure, network manipulation, and denial-of-service conditions.
+ReadyNet WRT300N-DD routers running firmware 1.0.26 are vulnerable to Cross-Site Request Forgery (CSRF), allowing attackers to hijack user sessions and potentially gain complete control of the device.
+This vulnerability enables attackers to execute unauthorized actions on the router, such as changing configurations or intercepting network traffic, posing a significant security risk to affected users.

 02 // Vulnerability Mechanism

-Step 1: Victim Logged In: The victim is logged into the ReadyNet WRT300N-DD router's web interface.
+Step 1: Victim Logged In: A user with administrative privileges is logged into the ReadyNet WRT300N-DD router's web interface.

 03 // Deep Technical Analysis